-- (14) Density.
-If the block has mixed age or plant density enter the weighted average density, see the Weighted Average T-Yield Worksheet, or leave blank if the block is mixed and the actuarial documents contain a single T-Yield, [see 7I(3)]. - (15) Total production for the block as adjusted for production reporting purposes when actual yields are reported. - (16) Planted acreage for the block in acres to tenths for each year an actual yield is reported. - (17) Appropriate yield and yield descriptor for each crop year. - (18) T-Yields are adjusted for the following situations: - Less than three years of actual production records. - Published T-Yield Factors.
+- 14 Density.
+If the block has mixed age or plant density, enter the weighted average density [see the Weighted Average T-Yield Worksheet], or leave blank if the block is mixed and the actuarial documents contain a single T-Yield [see 7I(3)]. - 15 Total production for the block as adjusted for production reporting purposes when actual yields are reported. - 16 Planted acreage for the block in acres to tenths for each year an actual yield is reported. - 17 Appropriate yield and yield descriptor for each crop year. - 18 T-Yields are adjusted for the following situations (if mixed ages or density, enter yield indicator "W"): - Less than three years of actual production records. - Published T-Yield Factors.

-Apply applicable T-Yield factor(s) to the T-Yield obtained from the appropriate T-Yield table for the crop (e.g., Apples and Peaches): T-Yield of 270 boxes per acre multiplied by a T-Yield Factor of .80 = final T-Yield of 216 boxes per acre).
+Apply applicable T-Yield factor(s) to the T-Yield obtained from the appropriate T-Yield table for the crop (e.g., Apples and Peaches: T-Yield of 270 boxes per acre multiplied by a T-Yield Factor of .80 = final T-Yield of 216 boxes per acre).

-Percent stand.
+• Percent stand.

-Apply any applicable percent stand adjustment: (e.g., peaches see actuarial documents: When percent stand less than 90 percent, reduce the T-Yield and based upon the percent of missing trees and/or trees not of bearing age.)
-The same adjustment would apply when determining YA.
+Apply any applicable percent stand adjustment: (e.g., peaches: as provided in the actuarial documents "If a block has less than a 90% stand, reduce the T-Yield by the percent of missing trees and/or percent trees not of bearing age."), adjustments also apply to YA [see H(1)(a)].